-Russia orders US to reduce diplomatic staff over sanctions
+Russia to seize US properties in retaliation over sanctions

 Russia's Foreign Ministry said the new sanctions law "confirms the extreme aggressiveness of the United States in its foreign affairs."

 It accused the US of using the law to "create unfair competitive advantages for the US in the global economy" and said its actions breached international law.
-"Such blackmail, aimed at limiting the interaction of foreign partners with Russia, carries a threat to many countries and international business."
+"Such blackmail, aimed at limiting the interaction of foreign partners with Russia, carries a threat to many countries and international businesses."

 Speaking in Finland on Thursday, Putin said he "very much regrets" the worsening of relations between Russia and the United States, blaming it on "anti-Russia hysteria" in domestic US politics.